TinySkillet/Notes/Heart Game Video Script.md

 **Concept:**

 "Finally, Virtual Identity.
-Security was a top priority, specifically how we identify who is playing."
+Security was a top priority, specifically to identify who is playing."

 **Implementation - JWT with Access & Refresh Tokens:**